 Honestly, I’m not all that impressed by the blooming flower.
-It doesn’t bloom all the way and it doesn’t really seem all the innovative.
+It doesn’t bloom all the way and it doesn’t really seem all that innovative.
 The only newsworthy portion of this story is that the feat was accomplished with a 3D printer.
+However, it’s important to recognize that this project represents a step forward in the integration of technology and art.
+It serves as a proof of concept that could inspire further innovations and more refined designs in the future.

 Source – Engadget